-If you require any assistance or would like additional information or data on the 479 locations included in our survey, or need advice regarding currency fluctuations, please get in touch with your ECA representative.
+If you require any assistance or would like additional information or data on the 485 locations included in our survey, or need advice regarding currency fluctuations, please get in touch.

-To keep track of exchange rate and inflation news subscribe to ECA’s blogs and get the latest news directly to your inbox.
+In the fast-moving world of cost of living it pays to know about the changes that your assignees are facing.
+To keep track of exchange rate and inflation news subscribe to the ECA blog and get the latest news directly to your inbox.

 ECA’s interim surveys

-We are currently undertaking interim surveys for the following countries due to high inflation expectations: Argentina, Iran, Sudan, Turkey, Turkmenistan, Venezuela and Zimbabwe.
-The results will be available in January 2019.
+We are currently undertaking interim surveys for the following countries due to high inflation expectations: Angola, Argentina, Haiti, Iran, Turkmenistan, Venezuela and Zimbabwe.
+The results will be available in January 2020.

 FIND OUT MORE